shreyasnb/bachelors-thesis/README.md

 # bachelors-thesis
-A repository on my thesis work for my B. Tech at IIT, Bombay.
+A repository on my thesis work towards my B.Tech degree in Aerospace Engineering at IIT Bombay.